-define the additional intermediate data passed between steps add the initial data definition and initialization Test if the logic is correct Repeat the analysis/implementation on each high-level step/function so defined When the steps are sufficiently detailed and similar to the programming language constructs, implement the details of the actual program Be aware that Global variables → side-effects hidden from functions definition and usage Poor control structures and poor logic can produce inefficient/endless computations Methods in Computer Science education: Analysis Other analysis methodologies Object-oriented Define classes of objects responding to requests and interacting with each other.
+define the additional intermediate data passed between steps add the initial data definition and initialization Test if the logic is correct Repeat the analysis/implementation on each high-level step/function so defined When the steps are sufficiently detailed and similar to the programming language constructs, implement the actual program Be aware that Global variables → produce subtle side-effects hidden from functions definition and usage Poor control structures and poor logic can produce inefficient/endless computations Other analysis methodologies Object-oriented Define classes of objects responding to requests and interacting with each other.
 Try to reuse/standardize behaviours/definitions to simplify interoperability of objects and algorithms.
 Find common procedures but allow for exceptions.
-Event-based (GUI, e.g. see Scratch, Snap, AppInventor) Describe how a collective set of objects should react to external events Declarative/Logic-based (Prolog) Describe relations among data and how more complex properties can be derived from simpler ones.
+Event-based (GUI, e.g. see Scratch, Snap, Applnventor) Describe how a collective set of objects should react to external events Declarative/Logic-based (Prolog) Describe relations among data and how more complex properties can be derived from simpler ones.
 Let the system find a solution plan.
-2021-22 lesson 1 Bottom-up Start from small reusable data manipulations and build more complex ones.
+Bottom-up Start from small reusable data manipulations and build more complex ones.
+Or extend a simpler program to add new functionalities.
 How other subjects can benefit from Computer Science methods?

 Exploration of laws and rules by modelling and simulation Physics, Combinatorics, Chemistry, Geometry, ...
 Exploration of creativity by building computational models Language generation and analysis, Music generation, ...
-Algorithmic description of problems/solutions or of rules Math simplification, Language analysis Learning a methodology to analyse problems Data representation: a way to capture regularity and exceptions Randomness: a tool to explore creativity (and mimic intelligence) 2021-22 lesson 1 Simulation of Darwin's evolution, creation of artistic paintings/3D scenery What approaches can make easier learning C.T.?
-Syntax is considered one main initial problem for younger kids - We could completely remove the syntax by using visual programming - Joining snap-on blocks (Blockly, Scratch, Snap! and similar) - Drawing flow charts to describe the control flow (Flowgorithm) - Drawing data-flows to describe the data flow (LabView and similar) - Editing multiple agent properties/predefined behaviors (GameMaker, Alice, ...) - Or simplify the syntax to make the programs easier to read/write Logo, Smalltalk, Python, Ruby, Scala, (Prolog), Occam, ...
-Helping the student to build a mental model of what happens Visualizations of the inner program status (variables, execution, debug) Visualization of external effects (simulated agents moving around, robots) What Learning environments could be used?

-In the rest of the course we will:
+Algorithmic description of problems/solutions or of rules Math simplification, Language analysis Learning a methodology to analyse problems Data representation: a way to capture regularity and exceptions Randomness: a tool to explore creativity (and mimic intelligence) Simulation of Darwin's evolution, creation of artistic paintings/3D scenery What approaches can make easier learning C.T.?
+Syntax is considered one main initial problem for younger kids We could completely remove the syntax by using visual programming Joining snap-on blocks (Blockly, Scratch, Snap! and similar) Drawing flow charts to describe the control flow (Flowgorithm) Drawing data-flows to describe the data flow (LabView and similar) Editing multiple agent properties/predefined behaviors (GameMaker, Alice, ...)
+Or simplify the syntax to make the programs easier to read/write Logo, Smalltalk, Python, Ruby, Scala, (Prolog), Occam, ...
+Helping the student to build a mental model of what happens Visualizations of the inner program status (variables, execution, debug) Visualization of external effects (simulated agents moving around, robots) Educational Learning environments In the rest of the course we will:

 Analyse environments/languages built for learning how to program

-Visual-based: Snap!, Scratch, Blockly, OpenRoberta, AppInventor ...
+Visual-based: Snap!, Scratch, Blockly, OpenRoberta, AppInventor . . .

 Logo-based: NetLogo, LibreLogo

 Scala-based: Kojo

 Logic-based: Prolog

 Flowchart-based: Flowgorithm

 Data-flow based: LabView, ...

-We will build an example learning unit within the environment/language We will find and analyse learning experiences from around the world You will suggest/discuss/plan new learning units You will build and present the learning units Methods in Computer Science education: Analysis How others are teaching C.T. around the world?
+We will build an example learning unit within the environment/language We will find and analyse learning experiences from around the world You will suggest/discuss/plan new learning units You will build and present the learning units designed How others are teaching C.T. around the world?
 Visual programming Scratch Blockly Snap!
 AppInventor OpenRoberta Programmareilfuturo.it code.org ...

 Commercial

-Microsoft Minecraft Education edition Apple Swift Playgrounds (on iTune) Wolfram
+Microsoft Minecraft Education edition education.minecraft.net

+Apple Swift Playgrounds (on iTune) www.apple.com/swift/playgrounds
-education.minecraft.net

-computationalthinking.org
+Wolfram computationalthinking.org

 Less knowns approaches

 Flowgorithm, LabView, NetLogo, Alice ...

-Methods in Computer Science education: Analysis
+2022-23

 Course prerequisites

 You MUST be fluent in at least two programming languages

 Python?
 C/C++?
 Java?
 Pascal?
 Ruby?
 Lua?

 Prolog?
 Scala?
 JavaScript?
-Assembly?
-Go? ???
+Assembly?Go? ???

 You MUST be fluent in at least two programming paradigms/styles

-- Procedural?
+Procedural?
 Object Oriented?

-- Declarative/logic?
+Declarative/logic?
 Functional?

-- Data-flow? ???
+Data-flow? ???